Precise deviations for Hawkes processes: Acknowledgements

 \section{Acknowledgements}

+The authors thank the AE and an anonymous referee for helpful suggestions, which greatly improves the quality of the paper.
 The authors are grateful to Jayaram Sethuraman and S. R. S. Varadhan for helpful comments.
 The authors also thank Shujian Liao for the help of numerical results.
 Fuqing Gao acknowledges support from NSFC Grant 11571262 and 11731012.
 Lingjiong Zhu is grateful to the support from NSF Grant DMS-1613164.